Assessment of Emotional Distress

-The Perceived Emotional Distress Inventory (PEDI) is a 15-item self-report screening scale designed to reflect the presence and severity of emotional distress and general mood disturbance.
-The measure assesses anxiety, anger, depression, and Hopelessness making distinctions regarding the expression and suppression of angry feelings.
+The Perceived Emotional Distress Inventory (PEDI) is a 15-item self-report screening scale designed to reflect the presence and severity of emotional distress.
+The measure assesses anxiety, anger, depression, and Hopelessness in cancer patients, making distinctions regarding the expression and suppression of angry feelings.

 A Global Severity Index (GSI) is determined simply by summing the ratings for each individual items that comprise the PEDI.
 The total score for the inventory range from 0 to 45 points.
 Higher scores correspond to higher levels of perceived emotional distress.
 The instrument has been developed for research purposes and our intention was to make comparisons between subjects in the study sample utilizing the raw scores and treating the statistical analyses as ordinal data.

 Moscoso, MS.,Lengacher, CA., Reheiser, EC.
 (2012).
 The assessment of Perceived Emotional Distress: the neglected side of cancer care.
 Journal of Psicooncologia, Vol 9, (2-3).
 277-288.
 Madrid, Spain.
 PDF